-MR. EDITOR :- The general prostration of the country, cotabined with ine suprecedented drought of the pass Summer, makes it impossible for us to do anything in the cause of benevolence.
-But as soon as we even partially recover, I intend to try and to succeed in the following plan for getting the means to eduonte or assist promisir ; joung men who have not the funds to educate themselves.
+Young Men.
+MR. EDITOR :- The general prostration of the country, couldined with the any recodented drought of the past Summer, makes it impossible for us to do anything in the cause of be nevolence.
+But as soon as we even partially recover, I intend to try and to succeed in the following plan for getting the means to edudate or assist promising joung men who have not the funds to educate themselves.

-Let the planters give their bonds to deliver annually, for an many years as they may choose, so much wheat, corn, heef, pork or bacon, to the order of the President of the Board of Truste, s of the Robiville High Schools to be applied to the boarding of such indigent young men as may be selected by a Committee of Trustees.
+Let the planters give their bonds to deliver annually, for no many years as they may choose, so much wheat, corn, beef, pork or bacon, to the order of the President of the Board of Truste, s of the Roi lville High Schoolto be applied to the boarding of such indigent able minister. young men as may be selected by a Committee of Trustees.

-This is not to be a donation to the student. but a loan to be rated at \$10 in specie per month, or perhaps even less after a full crop, to be refunded to the Institution as soon as
+This is not to be a donation to the student. but a loan to be rated at \$10 in specie per month, or perhaps even less after a full crop, to be refunded to the Institution

 Limestone Male Academy.
-Among the many excellent Institutions of learning with which the District of Spartanburg is blessed, the Limestone Springs Male Academy very justly claims a full proportion to the advertisement in another column, it will be seen that this is no ordinary Academy.
-Principal has succeeded by his zeal and assiduity, to draw a large and remunerative number of students.
-The number of students for is a high recommendation of the ability and
+Among the many excellent Institutions of burg is blessed, the Limestone Springs Male Academy very justly claims a full proportion of the patronage of the people.
+By reference to the advertisement in another column, it will be seen that this is no ordinary Academy.
+It has now been in successful operation for seven years, and its learned and very able Principal has succeeded by his zeal and assiduity, to draw a large and remunerative number of students.
+The number of students for the past year was about sixty.
+This, in itself, is a high recommendation of the ability and talents of Capt.
+Lynes.